webplatform/docs/tutorials/canvas_notearsgame/index.md

 ===Enemies===

-Now it's time to add enemies in much the same way as we added the bullets.
+Now it's time to add enemies in the same way as we added the bullets.

    enemies = [];